 - Individuals who are unable to remove their face covering without assistance under the Accessibility for Ontarians with Disabilities Act (AODA) or whom have protections under the Ontario Human Rights Code, R.S.O 1990, c.H.19, as amended;

-- Is within or behind a physical barrier i.e. plexiglass)
+- Are working within or behind a physical barrier i.e. plexiglass)

 - Implementation of this policy will be enacted and enforced in ‘good faith’ and should be primarily used as a means to educate people on mask use in public spaces.